Supplier Performance Management:

 Smart Contract Authoring:

-Aavenir CLM’s Machine Learning (ML) engine can learn supplier KPIs from the past golden contracts and provide cognitive suggestions to draft a competitive contract terms and clauses.
+Aavenir CLM’s Machine Learning (ML) engine can learn supplier KPIs from the past golden contracts and provide cognitive suggestions to draft competitive contract terms and clauses.

 Contract Workflow Automation: